Memetics: Applications

 Ben Cullen, in his book Contagious Ideas, brought the idea of the meme into the discipline of archaeology.
 He coined the term "Cultural Virus Theory", and used it to try to anchor archaeological theory in a neo-Darwinian paradigm.
 Archaeological memetics could assist the application of the meme concept to material culture in particular.

 Francis Heylighen of the Center Leo Apostel for Interdisciplinary Studies has postulated what he calls "memetic selection criteria".
 These criteria opened the way to a specialized field of applied memetics to find out if these selection criteria could stand the test of quantitative analyses.
-In 2003 Klaas Chielens carried out these tests in a Masters thesis project on the testability of the selection criteria.
+In 2003 Klaas Chielens carried out these tests in a master's thesis project on the testability of the selection criteria.

 In Selfish Sounds and Linguistic Evolution, Austrian linguist Nikolaus Ritt has attempted to operationalise memetic concepts and use them for the explanation of long term sound changes and change conspiracies in early English.
 It is argued that a generalised Darwinian framework for handling cultural change can provide explanations where established, speaker centred approaches fail to do so.
 The book makes comparatively concrete suggestions about the possible material structure of memes, and provides two empirically rich case studies.

 Australian academic S.J.
 Whitty has argued that project management is a memeplex with the language and stories of its practitioners at its core.
 This radical approach sees a project and its management as an illusion; a human construct about a collection of feelings, expectations, and sensations, which are created, fashioned, and labeled by the human brain.
 Whitty's approach requires project managers to consider that the reasons for using project management are not consciously driven to maximize profit, and are encouraged to consider project management as naturally occurring, self-serving, evolving process which shapes organizations for its own purpose.

 Swedish political scientist Mikael Sandberg argues against "Lamarckian" interpretations of institutional and technological evolution and studies creative innovation of information technologies in governmental and private organizations in Sweden in the 1990s from a memetic perspective.
 Comparing the effects of active ("Lamarckian") IT strategy versus user–producer interactivity (Darwinian co-evolution), evidence from Swedish organizations shows that co-evolutionary interactivity is almost four times as strong a factor behind IT creativity as the "Lamarckian" IT strategy.